Tour of Dresden's Old Town

 There are many museums in the old town, which are only mentioned here - more information about the museums can be found here.

 We start at the Theaterplatz.
 On the square stands the King John Monument, which was installed in 1899 to mark the 800th anniversary of the House of Wettin, which ruled Saxony at the time.
-Standing here you can see the Semperoper.
+The Semperoper opera house is also located on Theaterplatz.

 The Semperoper

-The Semper Opera House is one of the most famous opera houses in Germany.
-It was named after its architect Gottfried Semper and is considered an outstanding example of neo-Renaissance architecture.
+The Semperoper is one of Germany's most famous opera houses.
+It was named after its architect, Gottfried Semper, and is considered an outstanding example of Neo-Renaissance architecture.
 The building was originally completed in 1841, but burned down in 1869 and was subsequently reopened in 1878.
+In February 1945, the opera house was destroyed again.
+The current building was not reopened until 1985!

 The Semperoper is not only known for its impressive architecture, but also for its first-class performances.
-It is home to the Saxon State Opera and offers a diverse repertoire ranging from classical operas to ballet and modern productions.
-Numerous famous artists and conductors have worked here and the opera attracts thousands of visitors every year.
+It is home to the Saxon State Opera and offers a diverse repertoire ranging from classical operas and ballet to modern productions.
+Numerous famous artists and conductors have performed here, and the opera attracts thousands of visitors every year.

-The building is characterized by its monumental façade, which is decorated with artistic reliefs and sculptures.
-Particularly striking are the four allegorical figures representing music, poetry, drama and music.
-The quadriga is located above the entrance.
+The building is characterized by its monumental facade, which is decorated with ornate reliefs and sculptures.
+Particularly striking are the four allegorical figures representing music, poetry, drama, and music.
+Above the entrance is the Quadriga.
 It shows a chariot drawn by four horses and driven by Victoria, the goddess of victory.

 The Semperoper is not only beautiful from the outside, but it is also worth taking a look inside.
 You'll need to book a guided tour, which you can do here.